core-wg/senml-spec/draft-ietf-core-senml.md

 Sum:
 : Integrated sum of the values over time.
 Optional.
 This field is in the unit specified in the Unit value multiplied by seconds.
+Due to historical reason it is named sum instead of integral.

 Time:
 : Time when value was recorded.
 Optional.